mdn/content/files/en-us/web/manifest/icons/index.md

 - `src`

   - : A string that specifies the path to the icon image file.
 If `src` is a relative URL, the path is resolved relative to the URL of the manifest file.
-For example, the relative URL `images/icon-192x192.png` for the manifest file located at `https://example.com/manifest.json` will be resolved as `https://example.com/images/icon-192x192.png`. `src` is a required property.
+For example, the relative URL `images/icon-192x192.png` for the manifest file located at `https://example.com/manifest.json` will be resolved as `https://example.com/images/icon-192x192.png`.

 - `sizes` {{Optional_Inline}}